tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-openshift-observability.md

 -----

 ## 3\.
 Configure Kibana: Index Templates & Lifecycle Policies

+**Note:** For Elastic index templates you can also directly refer to helm chart templates: https://github.com/TIBCOSoftware/tp-helm-charts/tree/main/charts/dp-config-es/templates

 These configurations are typically done via the Kibana UI (Stack Management \> Index Management) or a configuration management tool using Elasticsearch APIs.